alok27a/COMS4156-App/README.md

 To distinguish from regular event-management services and make it useful for elderly users, Eventease provides SMS and email reminders for events, allowing elderly users to stay informed without relying on complex apps.
 Additionally, a simple RSVP system could be integrated, enabling one-click RSVP via email or SMS, reducing the need for navigating complicated interfaces.
 The API would also support caregiver collaboration, allowing caregivers to manage event details, send RSVPs, or receive notifications on behalf of elderly users.
 Lastly, an option for simplified, large-text invitations or event details could be offered to ensure better accessibility for users with vision impairments or low digital literacy.

-## Backend Repository
+## Service Repository
-Link to the backend repository is [Click Here](https://github.com/COMS4156-Eventease/COMS4156-Project)
+Link to the service repository is [Click Here](https://github.com/COMS4156-Eventease/COMS4156-Project)

 ## Technologies Used
 - **Javascript**: